-To isolate the role of continuous spectral diffusion independently from jump processes, we first analyze the Ornstein--Uhlenbeck (OU) model as a baseline description of phonon-induced frequency noise.
+To isolate the role of continuous spectral diffusion independently from jump processes, we first analyze the Ornstein-Uhlenbeck (OU) model as a baseline description of phonon induced frequency noise.
 The OU process governing the instantaneous detuning $\omega(t)$ is written as

-Frequency trajectories are generated numerically using the Euler--Maruyama scheme, and long-time histograms $P(\omega)$ are constructed from the stationary regime.
+Frequency trajectories are generated numerically using the Euler-Maruyama scheme, and long time histograms $P(\omega)$ are constructed from the stationary regime.
 The linewidth is extracted exclusively from Gaussian fits to $P(\omega)$ without invoking any analytical expressions for the variance.
 Diffusion strengths in the range $\sigma = \{0.1, 0.5, 1.0, 2.0\}$ and correlation times $\tau_{\mathrm{sd}} = \{\SI{1e-3}, \SI{1e-2}, \SI{1e-1}, 1\}$~ns are scanned independently.
 The observed full width at half maximum (FWHM) is obtained from the fitted Gaussian width as

 The results (Fig.~\ref{SI_OU}) show that $\tau_{\mathrm{sd}}$ has only a weak influence on linewidth and coherence, while $\sigma$ dominates both broadening and dephasing.
 This confirms the well-known limitation of pure OU diffusion at elevated temperatures~\cite{Koch2024,Delteil2024}.